 - Visit http://ess.stanford.edu to install essential anti-virus and anti-spyware software.

 - Encrypt your computer and any external devices (external hard drives, USB drives, etc).
-All computers with access to the Stanford network must be encrypted by My 31, 2015.
+All computers with access to the Stanford network must be encrypted.

 - Visit the Data Security Program website for full instructions on how to properly secure your computer according to University guidelines.